amamitpandey/tuts/Spring_tut/spring_questions_ans.md

 2. Mockbean intract with spring context but mock interat with java obj
 3. both use for mocking/isolate of components, repository, services
 4. mock used for only unit Test case while mockbean used for unit and integration testcase.

+### Can you explain a simple flow in Spring MVC?
+just explain Model view and controller, spring also support frontend and backend part

 ## Spring boot layer
 1. Presentation layer: handle all http requests like put, post